mjenior/promptpal/README.md

 code : bool
     Save detected code in responses as individual scripts.
     Default is True
-log : bool
+history : bool
     Search for previous chat history for reflection prompting.
-    Default is True
+    Default is False
 dim : str
     Dimensions for Dall-e image generation
     Default is 1024x1024